 With Manual Sync, the user must upload the scans to the server themselves.
 Then, the device will auto-check for a new database after an upload.

 With Auto Sync, the system will queue scans for on-device service for auto-uploading to our server every two seconds after the validation.
 Then, the system will auto-sync the validation databases to the device every 2 minutes.
-There must be Internet to be able to sync.
+There must be the Internet to be able to sync.
 Also, the service must be open within the mobile app to sync.
+Learn more about Auto Sync here.

 Email me when on-device scans are uploaded